Are These Red and Black Bugs All Over the Side of Your House?

 Asian lady beetles are often called ladybugs because the two insects look nearly identical at first glance.
 If you have small, round, black and orange beetles in your windowsills, the Asian lady beetle is the most likely culprit.

 Native ladybugs are less common than the invasive Asian lady beetle these days, but they are more desirable to gardeners.
 Unlike the Asian lady beetle, ladybugs do not bite or invade homes in the winter.
 Plus, their appetite for aphids and other plant-eating insects makes them a great natural pest control.
-Many garden centers even sell packages of them.
-(Here are more insects that you actually want in your garden.)
-The store-bought ladybugs can contain Asian lady beetles, though, so be sure to research the source before making a purchase.
+(Here are more gardening tips you’ll wish you’d known sooner.)

 To distinguish between these two red and black bugs, look at their size and markings.
 There are many species of true ladybugs, but they are usually smaller and rounder, with little white spots on their cheeks.
 Asian lady beetles have more white markings in general, including larger cheeks and an M shape where the head meets the body.